What is Prospect Theory?

 The prospect theory is sometimes referred to as the loss-aversion theory.
 The theory was introduced by two psychologists, Daniel Kahneman, and Amos Tversky, to describe how humans make decisions when presented with several choices.

 The theory was contained in the paper “Prospect Theory: An Analysis of Decision under Risk” that was published in the “Econometrica” journal in 1979.
-Since it was developed, the prospect theory’s been used in various disciplines, and it is used to evaluate various aspects of political decision-making in international relations.
+Since it was developed, the prospect theory’s been used in various disciplines.
+It is used to evaluate various aspects of political decision-making in international relations.

 Phases of Prospect Theory